BG3-Community-Library-Team/BG3-Community-Library/Readme.md

 2. Open Laughing Leader's Mod Manager, or if already open hit "Refresh"
 3. Select desired profile
 4. Drag CommunityLibrary to the Left pane, at the top
+5. Hit "Save Load Order to File" or "Export Order to Game"

 ### Vortex
 1. Install this mod via the "Mod Manager Download" button on Nexus Mods